PX4/PX4-user_guide/en/config_heli/README.md

 Supported helicopter configurations:

 - Single main rotor with swash-plate controlled by up to 4 swash-plate servos and a mechanically uncoupled tail rotor driven by an ESC.
+- Single main rotor with swash-plate controlled by up to 4 swash-plate servos and a mechanically coupled tail controlled by a servo.
-- Mechanically coupled tails controlled by a servo can be flown by mapping the tail servo to the tail motor output and setting an adequate range and disarmed value for the servo.
+  (This can be flown by mapping the tail servo to the tail motor output and setting an adequate range and disarmed value for the servo.
-  But the system currently assumes it's a separate motor.
+  The system currently assumes it's a separate motor.)

 Supported flight operations/features: